uab-cgds-worthey/rosalution/README.md

 ### Prerequisites

-The following pre-requisites must be installed in the target *NIX environment for deploying and testing Rosalution.
+The following pre-requisites are required to be installed in the target *NIX environment for deploying and testing Rosalution.
 Install environment dependencies below using the respective installation instructions for your target environment.

 - [Node.JS 16+](https://nodejs.org/en/)
-    - Node.JS recommends managing and installing Node.JS versions with [nvm](https://www.npmjs.com/package/npx) tool - [install](https://github.com/nvm-sh/nvm#install--update-script)
+    - Node.JS recommends managing Node.JS installations with [nvm](https://www.npmjs.com/package/npx) - [install](https://github.com/nvm-sh/nvm#install--update-script)
 - [Python 3.8+](https://www.python.org/) - [Install](https://www.python.org/downloads/)
-    - Utilizes pip to install in the virtual environment setup, and needs to be available in your path
+    - Utilizes pip to install in the virtual environment setup and needs to be available in your path
 - [Git](https://git-scm.com/)
     - Setup with your favorite git client.
 Here is a [GitHub Guide](https://github.com/git-guides/install-git) for different platforms.
 - [Docker 17.12.0+](https://www.docker.com/) with `docker-compose` CLI or `docker compose` from Docker Desktop - [Install](https://www.docker.com/)
-    - `docker-compose` is used for local deployments of the application. the `docker-compose` tool is fully integrated within the **Docker Desktop** suite now.
+    - **Docker Compose** is used for local deployments of the application.
+The `docker-compose` tool is fully integrated within the **Docker Desktop** suite now.
 For new users of **Docker** it is easier to get started with **Docker Desktop**.
 From the official [Docker documentation](https://docs.docker.com/compose/compose-v2/), "[`docker compose`] is expected to be a drop-in replacement for `docker-compose`".